MichaIng/DietPi-Docs/docs/dietpi_sbc.md

 ---
-description: DietPi supported SBCs (Raspberry Pi 4/3/2/1/Zero, Odroid, PINE 64 etc.) - Native PC & Virtualized environments (VirtualBox, Hyper-V, VMWare)
+description: DietPi Supported SBCs (Raspberry Pi 4/3/2/1/Zero, Odroid, PINE64 etc.) - Native PC & Virtual Machines (VirtualBox, VMware, Hyper-V)
 title: DietPi Supported SBCs
 ---

 # Supported Single Board Computers (SBCs)

 ## Raspberry Pi

 The Raspberry Pi has sold more than 31 million units since it launched in 2012.
 Any Raspberry Pi can serve as a secondary computer for email and web surfing.
 The real fun starts when you use your Pi for projects, which can range from robots to retro arcade machines to home media servers, security cameras and so on.

 You can install DietPi by following the step by step [Starting guide](../user-guide_install_sbc/).